Home

 Latest update

-Here is where we are on some of the bigger issues:
+Here’s where we stand on some of the key issues:

 Wages

-• While we have made some progress with respect to wages, Management is still insisting on wage increases that we believe will not adequately address the turnover rate and the recruitment and retention problem at Sunnyside.
-Management has mentioned Prosser Memorial Hospital as a competitor for nurses but is proposing wages for 2025 that, on average, lag behind those at Prosser and will fall further behind in 2026.
-We have proposed competitive wages for all years of the contract that will help recruit new staff to a rural area, and that will keep experienced staff for long-term employment.
+• Management has mentioned Prosser Memorial Hospital as a competitor for nurses but is proposing wages for 2025 that, on average, lag behind those at Prosser and will fall further behind in 2026.
+We have proposed competitive wages for all years of the contract.
+Wages that will recruit new staff to a rural area and that will keep experienced staff for long-term employment.
 We have also proposed increases to differentials and premiums that reflect the skill, time, commitment and expertise of the nursing staff.

 Break Relief